zompi2/UE4EnhancedCodeFlow/README.md

 If you have any question or suggestion regardles this plugin simply add an **Issue** to the github project or write an e-mail to me: **zompi2@gmail.com** I will try my best to answer it quickly :)

-# Support

-This code is 100% free, but if you like what I'm doing and want to support me in maintaining this project and creating new one you can buy me a coffe **https://ko-fi.com/zompi**.
-Programmers love coffee :D

 # Changelog

 ###### 1.3.0